Shutterstock is Looking for Work-From-Home Photo and Illustration Reviewers

 If something doesn’t hit a threshold, you’ll provide feedback to the contributors.
 In addition, you’ll monitor keywords and editorial captions for accuracy.

 As an illustration reviewer, your responsibilities will be similar — only with illustrations.

-Either way, you’ll do this all from home on a freelance basis for about 25-30 hours per week, including between five and eight hours on the weekends.
+Either way, you’ll do this all from home on a freelance basis.
+As an image reviewer, you’ll work for about 25 to 30 hours per week, including between five and eight hours on the weekends.

 Am I Qualified To Work For Shutterstock?

-You need some experience to snap — I mean snag — this gig.
+You need some experience to snap — I mean snag — one of these gigs.

 As an editorial image reviewer, you need two or more years of photography experience (think: photographer, stock agency contributor, photo editor, photo researcher).